madronalabs/soundplane/README.md

     $ make

 On Linux, the Soundplane application typically uses udev to access Soundplane via USB.
-On most stock Linux installation, the default configuration is to block non-superuser access to the Soundplane.
+On most stock Linux installations, the default configuration is to block non-superuser access to the Soundplane.
 In order to allow the Soundplane application to access the device, add a udev rule that allows it: